Tight Security As Kenyas Embattled Ruto To Address Nation - UrduPoint

 But the energy behind the mass demonstrations between June and August, sparked by proposed tax rises, has petered out.

-Rights groups say people have been cowed by the violent police response, which saw more than 60 killed during the protests, and a spate of abductions targeting organisers in the following months.
+Rights groups say people have been cowed by the violent police response, which saw more than 60 killed during the protests and dozens of abductions targeting organisers in the following months.

 Human Rights Watch said this month that Kenyan security forces "abducted, arbitrarily arrested, tortured, and killed perceived leaders of the anti-Finance Bill protests".